hesamkal2009/Store/README.md

 - FluentValidator
 - MediatR
 - Swagger UI with JWT support
-- MongoDb for storing Blob files
+- MongoDB for storing Blob files
-- Redis for implementing caching behaviour
+- Redis for implementing caching behavior

 ## On The Frontend side